 -Arelia racemosa / Spikenard

 -Pachysandra procumbens / Allegheny spurge

 Congratulations to all of this year’s award-winning landscape designs.
-We look forward to see you next year!
+We look forward to seeing you next year!